Stablecoin payment intents API guide

 If you are shaping SEO content or planning a stablecoin checkout rollout, these related articles belong in the same content cluster.

-A merchant guide to using payment status updates so stablecoin checkout turns into reliable order, access, and support workflows.
+Learn how payment status updates turn stablecoin checkout into reliable order, access, and customer status flows.

 Hosted stablecoin checkout vs. payment links

-Learn when hosted checkout beats payment links, when payment links are enough, and how merchants can use both without confusing operations.
+Learn when hosted checkout beats payment links, when payment links are enough, and how merchants can use both without making payment tracking confusing.

-A practical guide to launching recurring stablecoin payments for subscription products without ignoring renewal operations.
+A practical guide to launching recurring stablecoin payments for subscription products without leaving renewal status unclear.